REConnect: Participatory RE for Social Sustainability: REConnect in Practice: Project Examples

-\textbf{\textit{Empowering the youth and the community}} in creating and growing the language content has been a key success factor in the adoption, uptake, and sustainability of the tool in the classrooms.
+\textbf{\textit{Empowering youth and community as knowledge keepers}} in creating and growing the language content has been a key success factor in the adoption, uptake, and sustainability of the tool in the classrooms.
 Motivated by a desire to learn tech design, the Inuit youth used Figma to design games, often in collaboration with grade two students who drew game elements that would appeal to the younger students.
-The sense of engagement further motivated the older students to interview community Elders and record Inuit stories about traditional skills, including hunting or fishing, or simply surviving on the ice, in a place surrounded by ice for ten months in a year.
-New content being taught in the language app was now being created by their own community members!
+The sense of engagement further motivated the older students to interview community Elders and record Inuit stories about traditional skills, including hunting or fishing, or simply surviving on the ice, in a place surrounded by ice for ten months in a year. \emph{The community was not the subject of the design process; it became its author.} New content being taught in the language app was now being created by their own community members!
 Finally, the youth empowerment extended beyond actively participating in the technology-enabled language revitalization in their community: at the time of writing, three of the Inuit youth, inspired to pursue higher education ``down south", are submitting applications for undergraduate degrees at the University of Victoria.
 They declared a higher confidence to live outside their close-knit Indigenous community, and about 4,000 km away from their families.